WLKK

 WLKK (107.7 FM) is an American radio station located in Wethersfield, New York.
-The station is owned by Audacy, Inc. It operates from studios at Audacy's Buffalo offices in Amherst, New York, with a transmitter located southwest of Warsaw.
-(For legal purposes, WLKK's official studio was shared with WCJW in Warsaw, a legal fiction which ended with the elimination of the Main Studio Rule by the FCC in 2017).
-Perhaps at least partly because of the station's unique ability to cover both the Buffalo and the Rochester radio markets with one rimshot signal, WLKK is known for its frequent format changes.
-Since the early 1980s, the station has changed formats approximately once every four to seven years.
-Its current format is country music, branded as "107.7 & 104.7 The Wolf".
+The station is owned by Audacy, Inc. It operates from studios at Audacy's Buffalo offices in Amherst, New York, with its transmitter located near Warsaw, 35 miles southeast of Buffalo (For legal purposes, WLKK's official studio was shared with WCJW in Warsaw, a legal fiction which ended with the elimination of the Main Studio Rule by the FCC in 2017).
+Its format is gold-focused country music, branded as "107.7 & 104.7 The Wolf".

 History

 Earliest days: Rural Radio Network

 The FM station on 107.7 at Wethersfield originally started broadcasting June 6, 1948 as WFNF, a member of the Rural Radio Network based in Ithaca.

 The network changed ownership three times in the 1960s, and was most notable between 1969 and 1981 for being upstate New York's arm of Pat Robertson's original Christian Broadcasting Network as WBIV.

-After Robertson sold off the network, the station had become a part of the Buffalo, New York market (despite its position about halfway between Buffalo and Rochester).
-As a result of its distance from Buffalo, it struggled to gain ratings with multiple formats.

 WUWU

-"The Sound Future."
-New Age and Jazz music.
-1982-86.
-Notable only for an offbeat promotional campaign that featured the images and sounds of cows that grazed near the rural transmitter site, and a stunt that involved a "renegade program director" locked himself at the transmitter site and refused to play the music that the management demanded.
-This was suspiciously similar to the plot of a film that was popular at the time.
+In November 1981, Robertson dismantled the CBN radio division and sold WBIV for roughly $350,000 to a coalition led by Ron Chmiel, a dentist based in Williamsville; John Bunkfeldt, who owned radio stations in Utica; Bob Allen, a local program director; and Allen's parents and aunt.
+Chmiel held a majority stake of roughly 60%, while Bunkfeldt and the Allen family each held 20%.
+Allen, then age 32, had either left or been fired from six radio stations in the previous 12 years, and by buying a minority stake in the station, Allen believed he was untouchable, no matter what he did.